MinhLong2410-02/python-task-scheduler-service/README.md

 A basic Task Scheduler service to schedule task with pub/sub method and Redis.
 - Use `apscheduler` for background processing (can be a problem for CPU Usage increase)
 - Deploy with docker
-- Communicate with back-end via Redis
+- Communicate with backend via Redis

 ## How to run
 - git clone this repo